Krafla: History

 The Mývatn fires occurred between 1724 and 1729, when many of the fissure vents opened up.
 The lava fountains could be seen in the south of the island, and a lava flow destroyed three farms near the village of Reykjahlíð, although nobody was harmed.

-Between 1975 and 1984 there was an volcanic episode within the Krafla volcano, known as the Krafla fires.
-It involved nine volcanic eruptions and fifteen uplift and subsidence events.
-This interrupted some of the Krafla drillfields.
+Between 1975 and 1984, a series of volcanic events known as the Krafla fires took place within the Krafla caldera.
+There were nine volcanic eruptions and fifteen uplift and subsidence events.
 During these events a large magma chamber was identified at depth by analysing the seismic activity.
-Some of the spectacular fire-fountaining during these eruptions was caught on film by Maurice and Katia Krafft, and features in the 2022 film, Fire of Love.
+Some of the lava fountaining during these eruptions was caught on film by Maurice and Katia Krafft, and features in the 2022 film, Fire of Love.